LiskHQ/lisk-docs/docs/lisk-tools/embedded-wallet-providers.md

 ## Xellar

 [Xellar](https://xellar.co/) offers a mobile wallet and a devkit for embedded Wallets to be integrated into apps and websites.
-Xellar nables users to create wallets with Social Login native to the App.
+Xellar enables users to create wallets with Social Login native to the App.